What’s the most underestimated or at least misunderstood power tool quietly treasured by professional contractors and

 You should never push down the blade from behind, but always from the front, as it will give you the best view for straight, angled, and beveled cuts.

-It’s difficult to say that a miter saw can offer an unparalleled view and cutting guidance when compared to other stationary and handheld saws.
+It’s difficult to say that a miter saw can offer an unparalleled view and cutting guidance when compared to other stationery and handheld saws.

 It’s important to understand that some miter saw features don’t have anything to do with the saw’s design and how it operates like a machine, but rather the accessories that accompany it — for example, laser guides.

-You can put laser guides on many types of saws to assit with accuracy when cutting.
+You can put laser guides on many types of saws to assist with accuracy when cutting.
 You can also lock the blade and shaft on almost any saw that supports shaft locks.
 Some miter saws can come with this feature or without it, so you can’t attribute its merit to the entire class of miter saws and all its subtypes.

 Another inappropriate thing to say would be that miter saws offer better support and stability.
 No — that has a lot to do with how the manufacturers have balanced the machine in question, and whether or not it comes with table extensions.

 Aftermarket table extensions can work too, and you can even make your own table extensions by using a miter saw.
 In fact, that’s yet another type of DIY project that many beginner and amateur woodworkers tackle early on.

 So now that you’re proficient with all things related to miter saws, including sliding saws, straight cuts, bevel cuts, and miter cuts, you’ll be confident enough to chop your way through everything from wood to plastic with relative ease.

 Given some of your goals will be limited by the type of saw you’re working with, if you purchase a sliding compound miter saw with sufficient power, precise accuracy, and the right blade size, you’ll go from novice to authority in no time.